chinthanipiumi2001/skin_-diseases_-project/README.md

 On this page, users can contact their skin disease problems to discuss doctors, Specialists, Testerologists, and dermatologists.
 Then the user fills out the form and submits it to the doctor online.

-## Features

-- **Automated Grading**: SmartGrader utilizes the BERT model to automatically grade assignments based on predefined criteria.
-- **Customizable Rubrics**: Instructors can define customizable rubrics tailored to their specific assignment requirements.
-- **Scalability**: SmartGrader is designed to handle a large volume of assignments, making it suitable for classrooms of any size.
-- **Feedback Generation**: The system generates detailed feedback for students based on their performance, aiding in their learning process.
-- **Analytics Dashboard**: Instructors have access to an analytics dashboard that provides insights into student performance and assignment trends.

 ## Installation

 1. Install My SQL